MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 - The Calls Dashboard uses storage capacity in the Microsoft Dataverse.
 If this increase in capacity consumption causes issues or concerns, contact Microsoft Support.

-- To make sure that all calls are logged to the Microsoft Dataverse, Microsoft recommends that users wait a few seconds after the call ends beore closing or minimizing the Dynamics 365 Remote Assist application.
+- To make sure that all calls are logged to the Microsoft Dataverse, Microsoft recommends that users wait a few seconds after the call ends before closing or minimizing the Dynamics 365 Remote Assist application.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]